rishabhpandey30/cipher-practice-question/README.md

 Q4
 Create a CSS class .card that adds a border, padding, and shadow.
 Apply it to a div with some text.

+Q5
+Write a script that shows a greeting using alert().